-Figure 30 - a) Oxy/BNL 120 channel front-end board. b) Oxy 40 channel digital acquisition board.
+Figure 30 - Left: Oxy/BNL 120 channel front-end board.
+Right: Oxy 40 channel digital acquisition board.

-Figure 31 a) shows a neutron event on DRIFT-IIe.
+Figure 31 shows a neutron event on DRIFT-IIe on the left.
 This detector had interspersed anode and grid, or field wires, spaced at 1 mm.
-Figure 31 b) shows an alpha event on DRIFT-IIe. a) b)
+Figure 31 shows an alpha event on DRIFT-IIe on the right.

-Figure 31 - a) A neutron event on DRIFT-IIe with interspersed anode and field wires.
+Figure 31 - Left: A neutron event on DRIFT-IIe with interspersed anode and field wires.
 Blue is anode, red is field wire.
-Some digital filtering was used to remove noise. b) An alpha event in DRIFT-IIe.
+Some digital filtering was used to remove noise.
+Right: An alpha event in DRIFT-IIe.
 All events taken with a non-minority carrier gas.